Main content

 Category: Project

-Description: Cross-classified random effects modeling (CCREM) is a common approach for analyzing cross-classified data in education.
-However, when the focus of a study is on the regression coefficients at level-1 rather than on the random effects, ordinary least squares regression with cluster robust variance estimators (OLS-CRVE) or fixed effects regression with CRVE (FE-CRVE) could also be appropriate approaches.
-These alternatives have the advantage of working under weaker assumptions than CCREM.
-We conducted a Monte Carlo Simulation study to compare the performance of CCREM, OLS-CRVE, and FE-CRVE in models with crossed random effects, including conditions where assumptions held and where they were violated.
-In the results, CCREM performed the best when its assumptions are all met.
+Description: Cross-classified random effects modeling (CCREM) is a common approach for analyzing cross-classified data in psychology, education research, and other fields.
+However, when the focus of a study is on the regression coefficients at level one rather than on the random effects, ordinary least squares regression with cluster robust variance estimators (OLS-CRVE) or fixed effects regression with CRVE (FE-CRVE) could be appropriate approaches.
+These alternative methods are potentially advantageous because they rely on weaker assumptions than those required by CCREM.
+We conducted a Monte Carlo Simulation study to compare the performance of CCREM, OLS-CRVE, and FE-CRVE in models, including conditions where homoscedasticity assumptions and exogeneity assumptions held and conditions where they were violated, as well as conditions with unmodeled random slopes.
+We found that CCREM out-performed the alternative approaches when its assumptions are all met.
 However, when homoscedasticity assumptions are violated, OLS-CRVE and FE-CRVE provided similar or better performance than CCREM.
-FE-CRVE even showed the best performance when the exogeneity assumption is violated.
-Thus, we recommend two-way FE-CRVE as a good alternative to CCREM.
+When the exogeneity assumption is violated, only FE-CRVE provided adequate performance.
+Further, OLS-CRVE and FE-CRVE provided more accurate inferences than CCREM in the presence of un-modeled random slopes.
+Thus, we recommend two-way FE-CRVE as a good alternative to CCREM, particularly if the homoscedasticity or exogeneity assumptions of the CCREM might be in doubt.